 Pros and Cons of Shared Equity Mortgages

-Can lower local delinquency and foreclosure rates
+Can lower local default and foreclosure rates

 Can help buyers build equity to use toward future home purchases

 Homeowner gets less of the profits when the home is sold

 Limits as to what price the home can sell for, when it can be listed, and who can buy it

 These programs are rare and hard to secure

 These programs can reduce the costs of buying a home to a large degree.
 They may even help a buyer get rid of the down payment and closing costs in full.
 Shared equity mortgages can also lower monthly payments and help ensure that housing in a given city or town is more affordable on the whole.